 - current health data forms and other information needed according to contractual agreements with clinical agencies.
 If further test or corrections are needed, they will be completed prior to the first day of classes.
 All health data forms must be on file before the first day of class.

 - You must successfully pass a Criminal Background Check and Drug Screen Process.

 Denial of Clinical Experience

 Enrollment for each nursing class is determined by a faculty/student ratio for clinical experiences set by the Arkansas State Board of Nursing.
-Any student who is denied clinical experience by any clinical facility for reasonable cause will be required to withdraw from the National Park Community College Nursing Program.
-Any student denied clinical access for a justifiable cause by the clinical facility will not be eligible for re-admission into the National Park Community College Nursing Program.
+Any student who is denied clinical experience by any clinical facility for reasonable cause will be required to withdraw from the National Park College Nursing Program.
+Any student denied clinical access for a justifiable cause by the clinical facility will not be eligible for re-admission into the National Park College Nursing Program.
 If denial of clinical experiences is related to substance abuse issues, the substance abuse policy will apply. (amended 2005)

 Additional Information for Nursing Majors (RN and PN)